kavijeshramgosh/unittest_and_import_structure/README.md

-This is a repo showcasing different types of imports using \_\_init\_\_.py and getting unit testing to work using these imports / pyproject.toml
+This is a repo showcasing different types of imports using \_\_init\_\_.py and getting unit testing to work using these imports or pyproject.toml

 There are a few scripts with functions named no.1-6 at different depths in the "Application\/" directory to show \_\_init\_\_.py setups